 I looked away; it was after all a private communication between the couple.
 “Some little glitch ma, the entire team was on it since early evening.
 It seems like it is about to get fixed”, Tanya explained.
 I nodded and retreated to my room.
 I saw Ajay watching his favourite T.V show.
 I looked at him fondly and ran my hand through his hair.
 He looked at me with surprise.

 31 years of marriage takes its toll.
 We are easy to snap at each other at the slightest irritation but we do not appreciate the sweet gestures because they know we love them!
-We don’t take a moment in telling them off on what they have done wrong but we do not appreciate what they do right because…shouldn’t they be doing so without goofing up?
-To be able to take each other for granted is one of the pillars of a long term relationship, but with it comes not extending the basic respect we would to someone we don’t take for granted, and we keep second guessing their good actions by thinking they must want something in return.
-Maybe they do, maybe they don’t but in that moment, we lose a chance to appreciate what they have done.
+We don’t take a moment in telling them off on what they have done wrong but we do not appreciate what they do right because…shouldn’t they are doing so without goofing up?
+To be able to take each other for granted is one of the pillars of a long term relationship, but with it comes not extending the basic respect we would to someone we don’t take for granted, and we keep second-guessing their good actions by thinking they must want something in return.
+Maybe they do, maybe they don’t but at that moment, we lose a chance to appreciate what they have done.
 And we lose chances like this day after day, for months and years.

 My little Tanya and Aakrit have brought back freshness to our relationship.
 The other day Ajay and I discussed going on a date night very much like our children do every alternate Friday.
-I overheard the son and father discussing a bottle of special wine that they both know I love.
+I overheard the son and father discussing a bottle of a special wine that they both know I love.
 I hushed Tanya into a corner and asked, “hmmm…want to come perfume shopping with me..?”

-Romancing is so beautiful and on our second round it is even better!
+Romancing is so beautiful and on our second round, it is even better!

 (As Told To Raksha Bharadia)